dansantinojones/the-kitbag/README.md

 - 4x value errors<br>
 These errors were fixed by removing the class as it was not needed.
 ![](/media/css-validator.png)
 Once these errors were addressed, I passed the deployed site back through the validator.
 No errors were returned.
-However, the warnings were not addressed as they had no detriment to the website.
+However, the warnings were not addressed as they have no detriment to the website.

 ### Colour Contrast Validator
 The deployed site was entered into the [Colour Contrast Validator](https://color.a11y.com/).
 This passed with no issues.